Samdurp/Binance-Pump-and-Dump-Bot/README.md

 - Inside main.py, change variables to have the bot behave as you wish.
 Each one is commented so you can see what they do.
 - Input your Binance.com (NOT BINANCE.US) public and private keys into the relevant fields in main.py
 - Input your Discord user token and ownerID in config.json in the "config" folder.
-- Run "MONEY.bat", and then the Discord bot will scan for '$' characters.
+- Run "MONEY.bat" (NOT "run.bat"), and then the Discord bot will scan for '$' characters.
 Once it finds one, it outputs it to output.txt.
 The rest is up to the python bot!

 Javascript bot created by [TheRacingLion](https://github.com/TheRacingLion) and edited by Brendan Jones